 Music & lyrics by Frank Loesser

-We were surrounded and asked if we’re getting married.
+We are surrounded and asked if we’re getting married.
 Seth is mortified.
 I announce we were getting our case study published in the Business Review.

 “Time for celebration,” someone announces.